Earned A.A. and transferring to Minnesota State Mankato for sports management

-Career Services helps students and alumni achieve their career and educational goals through learning about the world of work and job and internship preparation.
+The Center for Career Development and Community-Based Learning (CCD+CBL) helps students and alumni achieve their career and educational goals through learning about the world of work and job and internship preparation.
 We help you achieve your goals through the following services and resources:

 See outlines of common career areas, employers, and strategies designed to maximize career opportunities.

 The internet is a wonderful tool to explore careers and majors.
 However the best way is through direct exposure and experience.
 An internship is ideal but to start your process consider the following options:

 - Learn from a professional in your desired career or industry in a mentor/mentee experience